Computer Generation of Disordered Networks with Targeted Structural Properties: Introduction

 The WWW algorithm includes additional degrees of freedom, such as the initial network and the functional form of the strain energy.
 These are linked through the coordination number statistic of the network.
 Early studies on this method involved randomizing four-valent 3D crystalline cubic diamond networks through a series of bond switches at high temperatures \cite{wooten1985, omard1993, djordjevic1995}.
 Later studies bypassed this randomization by starting with a random, homogeneously four-valent 3D configuration that remained within the framework of continuous random networks \cite{barkema2000, vink2001, nakhmanson2002}.
 Conventional choices for the strain energy include the Keating energy \cite{keating1966} and the Stillinger-Weber potential \cite{stillinger1985}.
 Both contain two-body bond-stretching terms with equilibrium lengths and three-body bond-bending terms with equilibrium angles.

 In three dimensions, networks with valencies of up to four are exceptional cases, in which all bonds in the ground state possess the same equilibrium angle.
 The same applies to 2D networks with coordination numbers up to three.
 However, for higher or mixed coordination numbers, strain potentials with fixed equilibrium angles generally do not favor bonds that uniformly cover the sphere.
-Tu \textit{et al}.\ \cite{tu2000} modeled 3D silica with mixed valencies of 2 and 4 by setting the equilibrium angles to $\SI{180}{\degree}$ for two-valent vertices and $\SI{109.5}{\degree}$ for four-valent vertices.
-Bayley \textit{et al}.\ \cite{bailey2020} extended this approach to arbitrary coordination numbers in 2D biological networks by setting the vertex-dependent equilibrium angle to $\SI{360}{\degree}/Z_i$, where $Z_i$ is the valency of vertex $i$.
+Tu et al.\ \cite{tu2000} modeled 3D silica with mixed valencies of 2 and 4 by setting the equilibrium angles to $\SI{180}{\degree}$ for two-valent vertices and $\SI{109.5}{\degree}$ for four-valent vertices.
+Bayley et al.\ \cite{bailey2020} extended this approach to arbitrary coordination numbers in 2D biological networks by setting the vertex-dependent equilibrium angle to $\SI{360}{\degree}/Z_i$, where $Z_i$ is the valency of vertex $i$.
 In three dimensions, however, this method generally does not yield isotropic bond arrangements and is therefore not favorable.
 Thus, this limitation restricts the WWW algorithm to networks with coordination numbers of four or less.

-Here, we overcome the limitations of the strain potentials used previously by setting the equilibrium angle to $\SI{180}{\degree}$ for all vertices in the Keating energy.
+Here, we \replace{overcome the limitations of the strain potentials used previously}{extend the WWW algorithm to 3D networks with arbitrary coordination statistics, including valencies above four} by setting the equilibrium angle to $\SI{180}{\degree}$ for all vertices in the Keating energy.
 This yields angle-dependent repulsion.
 Since this angle can only be achieved by two-valent vertices, the bond angle energy generally increases compared to the equilibrium angles used previously.
 To compensate, we adjust the ratio of bond stretching to bond-bending energies in the Keating energy by modifying the bond-bending force constant $\beta$.
-We analyzed the effect of $\beta$ under the new equilibrium angle by evolving six different crystalline networks with valencies up to eight.
-We selected the diamond \cite{wooten1985} and gyroid \cite{sellers2017} networks because the WWW algorithm has previously been applied to them, albeit with different equilibrium angles.
-The other four networks are less well-known and have never been investigated using WWW evolution.